turanoo/bitebattle/README.md

 GCS_PROFILE_BUCKET=your_gcs_profile_pictures_storage_bucket
 ```

-### 3. Start PostgreSQL with Docker Compose
+### 3. Running locally

-Ensure your Docker daemon is running prior to executing the next steps!
+Ensure your Docker daemon is running prior to executing the next step!

 ```sh
 make dev
 ```
-Refer to the `Makefile` for full list of commands
+Refer to the `Makefile` for full list of commands.

 ## Contributing